toku-sa-n/Krita-pen-pressure-adjuster/README.md

     cd Krita-pen-pressure-adjuster
     ```

+2. Install the required packages.

+    ```bash
+    pip install -r requirements.txt
+    ```

-2. Run the script.
+3. Run the script.
 You may need the root privilege to access the input device file.

     ```bash
     python src/main.py /dev/input/eventX